synthesized-io/insight/docs/core/user_guide/conditions.rst

     )

-With the marginal distributions defined, they can be passed to the ``explicit_marginals`` parameter of :func:`~synthesized.complex.ConditionalSampler.synthesize` to generate the desired data.
+With the marginal distributions defined, they can be passed to the ``explicit_marginals`` parameter of :func:`~synthesized.complex.ConditionalSampler.synthesize` (or :func:`~synthesized.complex.ConditionalSampler.sample`) to generate the desired data.

 .. ipython:: python
     :verbatim: